misobarisic/redgifs-downloader/README.md

 ## Usage

 Requires `nodejs` and `npm`.
 There are multiple ways you can use this downloader.
-Pick one

-1. Clone this repo and run `npm i` followed by `npm start` or `node cli.js`
+Install this package locally with `npm i redgifs-downloader` or globally with `npm i redgifs-downloader -g`

-2. Clone this project, install dependencies with `npm i` and build your "shell node binary" with `npm run build-bin`
+1. Recommended use case

-3. Install this package locally with `npm i redgifs-downloader` or globally with `npm i redgifs-downloader -g`
+#### Simple Approach

 ```javascript
 const RedgifsDownloader = require("redgifs-downloader")